A beginner's guide to disc golf

 Distance Driver

 Distance Drivers feature the widest and sharpest rim of all discs.
-They are built for well, distance!
-However, they also require advanced arm speed to reach their full potential.
+As the name implies, they are made to fly far.
+However, they require advanced arm speed to reach their full potential.

 Understanding Disc Stability